 Students are encouraged to utilize the following resources for confidential discussion and support related to sexual harassment, illegal discrimination or other situations that the student would like to discuss confidentially." and their effects.
 Because of the confidentiality afforded to these relationships, however, students should know that these confidential resource individuals are not in a position to report the harassment to a university official or to intervene to end the harassment/discrimination.
-To ensure University involvement, students must report the unlawful conduct through either the informal or formal reporting process as detailed in the Policy on Harassment, Domestic Violence, Dating Violence, Sexual Assault, Nondiscrimination and Retaliation Policy found in the Student/Staff and Faculty Handbooks.
+To ensure University involvement, students must report the unlawful conduct through either the informal or formal reporting process as detailed in the Sexual Harassment/Discrimination Response Policy (Title IX) found in the Student and Employee Handbooks.
 Confidential resources include:

-- Pastoral Counselor: 605 Grand Ave., Hackettstown, NJ 07840 (908) 852-1400 x2234 - Professional Counselors: 605 Grand Ave., Hackettstown, NJ 07840 (908) 852-1400 x2125 - Health Services: 605 Grand Ave., Hackettstown, NJ 07840 (908) 852-1400 x2206
+- Pastoral Counselor: 400 Jefferson St., Hackettstown, NJ 07840 (908) 852-1400 x2234 - Professional Counselors: 605 Grand Ave., Hackettstown, NJ 07840 (908) 852-1400 x2125 - Health Services: 605 Grand Ave., Hackettstown, NJ 07840 (908) 852-1400 x2206

 In addition, counselors are available 24 hours a day, 7 days a week for psychological emergencies by calling our number 908-852-1400 x2125.
-After hours crisis counseling is available through ProtoCall Services.
+After-hours crisis counseling is available through ProtoCall Services.
 They work in conjunction with the staff of the Counseling Center and Residence Life.
 Information from these calls is forwarded to the professional staff of the Counseling Center the next business day for follow up.

-Other crisis resources include: 2018 cr
+Other crisis resources include:

-- NJ Hopeline; 1-855-654-6735 - National Suicide Prevention Lifeline; 1-800-273-TALK (8255)
+NJ Hopeline; 1-855-654-6735

+National Suicide Prevention Lifeline; 1-800-273-TALK (8255)